top of page

 But that's ok; they too are related.

-Exactly two weeks prior, I'd passed its vibrant entrance and, seduced by its trendy decor, booked a table for two.
+Exactly two weeks prior, I'd passed Ivy Asia's vibrant entrance and, seduced by its trendy interiors, booked a table for two.
 I've become wary of such bewitching venues.
 Restaurants and cafes with more cherry blossoms than Kyoto in spring; charging a cup of coffee at prices near equivalent to the daily congestion charge for the privilege, but delivering coffee of no taste relation.

 I digress but only a little, but here I am.

-At 1:30 on a Saturday afternoon, the venue is packed.
+At 1:30 on a Saturday afternoon, the venue was packed.
 The atmosphere buzzy, but doesn't border on raucous.
-Not since Coya have I encountered such a buzz around a restaurant.
+Not since this have I encountered such a buzz around a restaurant.
 Except at Coya, there was some anticipation of it.
 Here there wasn't.
 I'm also unprepared for the sheer size of the restaurant.
 Tables for lunch, indeed a sell-out; it feels mobbed like a staff canteen.
-However, its trendy decor starves it from being so.
+However, its trendy interiors starves it from being so.

-But since our seats weren't simply viewing platforms, we got on with the work of selecting our bites to eat.
+But since our seats weren't simply viewing platforms, we got on with the work of selecting our bites.

 Prawn Tempura, soft shell crab, a crispy duck salad and King Oyster Skewers unhurriedly made it off the menu.
 The latter, the waiter declares, is vegetarian.
 Mr PWT and I look at each other then back to the menu.
 It had taken us this long to get this far, so we stick with our decision.